 The LA Phil Story

-More than 250 concerts are either performed or presented by the LA Phil at its two iconic venues: the Frank Gehry-designed Walt Disney Concert Hall and the Hollywood Bowl.
-These presentations represent a breadth and depth unrivaled by other orchestras or cultural institutions.
+More than 250 concerts are either performed or presented by the LA Phil at the Frank Gehry-designed Walt Disney Concert Hall and the famed Hollywood Bowl.
+2020 marks the first year that the LA Phil will operate The Ford, continuing the historic venue’s longstanding tradition of providing access to performance experiences representative of L.A.
+County’s multifaceted communities.
+Collectively, the presentations at the LA Phil’s three iconic venues represent a breadth and depth unrivaled by other orchestras or cultural institutions.

 Since 2003, the LA Phil’s winter home has been the inimitable Walt Disney Concert Hall.
 Praise for both the design and the acoustics of Walt Disney Concert Hall has been effusive, and the building embodies the energy, imagination, and creative spirit of the city of Los Angeles and its orchestra.
 As Time magazine noted, “With its curvaceous exterior and acoustically adroit interior, Gehry’s building bestowed on the city an important architectural landmark and proved that L.A. residents actually do go to the symphony,” while The Washington Post stated, “At last this orchestra has a hall worthy of its stature.”